pvolnov/ipfs-cache-server/README.md

-# Cache server IPFS images
+# Cache server for IPFS images
 This server provides caching functionality for IPFS images using FastAPI and Docker.

 **Tutorial:** https://dev.to/pvolnov/setup-ipfs-images-cache-server-in-5-min-4n8f